Module Catalogue 2023/24

 Teaching Rationale And Relationship

-LECTURES: Will be used, primarily, to introduce the key concepts and terms associated with research in language variation and change, and to provide overall coherence for the module.
+LECTURES: Will be used, primarily, to introduce the key concepts and techniques associated with research focused on data in various subfields of linguistics, and to provide overall coherence for the module.

-SMALL GROUP SESSIONS: Will be used, primarily, to introduce and build skills related to research in language variation and change, focusing in particular on: (a) research methods and techniques; (b) issues in and approaches to data collection and preparation, corpus linguistic analysis, and the visualization of quantitative linguistic data; (c) the analysis and interpretation of linguistic data; and (d) the theoretical implications and societal applications of research in language variation and change.
+SMALL GROUP SESSIONS: Will be used, primarily, to introduce and build skills related to research with language data, focusing in particular on: (a) methods and techniques; (b) issues in and approaches to data collection and preparation and visualization of linguistic data; (c) the analysis and interpretation of linguistic data.
 They also aim to enhance general presentation skills and build team-work.

 Guided independent study will involve: (a) following up on reading and other resources identified in the lecture materials; and (b) practising the skills introduced in the small group sessions using materials provided.